 - Bradykinesia: As it progresses, Parkinson’s disease slows movement.
 This means taking shorter steps, dragging feet while walking, or struggling to stand from sitting.
 For some, routine tasks now seem complicated and time-consuming.

-- Loss of unconscious movements: Do you know the automatic actions you perform each day, like blinking, smiling, or swing your arms while walking?
+- Loss of unconscious movements: Do you know the automatic actions you perform each day, like blinking, smiling, or swinging your arms while walking?
 Some with Parkinson’s experience a decreased ability to perform these.

 - Writing changes: Handwriting may become more complicated, while some find that it appears smaller than it used to.